Manager: Neil Harris

 The 48-year-old spent the entirety of his playing career in non-League, but has coached at Southend United, Crystal Palace, Bolton Wanderers and Charlton Athletic, overseeing the development of stoppers such as Nick Pope and Ben Amos.

-Turner will assist Millwall's current crop of goalkeepers in 2018/19, including Jordan Archer, David Martin, Tom King and Ryan Sandford.
+Turner will assist Millwall's current crop of goalkeepers in 2018/19, including Jordan Archer, David Martin and continuing his work with Amos.